-Some lenders offer asset depletion home equity lines of credit (HELOCs) although if you have significant assets you may be able to arrange a straight line of credit backed by your assets.
-A line of credit would be collateralized or backed by your assets as compared to a HELOC which is collateralized by your home.
+Some lenders offer asset depletion home equity lines of credit (HELOC) although if you have significant assets such as stocks, bonds and other liquid investments you may be able to arrange a straight line of credit backed by your assets.
+A line of credit is collateralized by your assets as compared to a HELOC which is secured by your home.

 The financing option that works best for you depends on the value of your home and how much equity you have as well as the amount and type of assets you hold.
 If you have sizeable assets but limited equity in your home then an asset backed line of credit is likely your best option.
 If you have significant homeowners equity -- such as if you have a high property value and low current mortgage balance -- then a HELOC may be a better option.

 If you are interested in a HELOC, we recommend that you contact multiple lenders in the table below to find the best loan terms.
 When you compare terms, make sure to focus on the maximum draw amount and the interest rate after the introductory, or starter rate, expires.

 In some cases having an asset-backed line of credit may provide better loan pricing and more financial flexibility as compared to a HELOC.
 Depending on the maximum loan amount relative to your assets, the interest rate on an asset depletion line of credit may be lower than the rate for a HELOC, which is second in priority to any mortgage on the property.
 Using an asset depletion line also enables you to preserve the equity in your home to access in the future.

 Additionally, you may be able to arrange an asset depletion line of credit with a draw amount that varies based on the value of the underlying assets.
 So if your holdings increase in value, you may be able to borrow more money.
 This approach potentially compares favorably to a HELOC that offers a fixed maximum line amount for the entire loan term.